CITY REPORT NC 308 HEALTH VIOLATIONS

 • Average lead level: 0.003 mg/L.

-Who Supplies Your Water in Raleigh
+Water Quality in Raleigh

 We track water quality and home safety data for 44 ZIP codes in Raleigh, North Carolina (population ~560,455), covering 19 community water systems serving approximately 1,305,012 people region-wide.